Flutterwave/Node-v3/documentation/misc.md

 ## Resolve account details

-This describes how to resolve a bank account to get the account holder's details
+This section describes how to resolve an account and obtain the account holder's details.

 ```javascript